neumannd/WorkingExamples/README.md

 which is why I do it manually.
 At first a ncap2 (one of the NCOs) calculation script is created from within R, then ncap2 is called (from within are), and then the actual calculations are performed in R.

+### 14_convertBSH
+The scripts `read_data_v09.R` and `read_data_BSHcmod3_v09.R` read in text output files of the BSHcmod4 and BSHcmod3, respectively, and write the data into new netCDF files.
+Prior to the upload at github, the code was cleaned up (some out-commented lines were remove) but no comments were added since 5th Feb.
+2015.

+These scripts do not run out of the box because some input data is missing.
+If you are working with BSH data in the original text format and would like to use my code you are welcome to contact me.

 -------